doleron/yolov5-opencv-cpp-python/README.md

 Looking for YOLO V4 OpenCV C++/Python inference?
 [Check this repository](https://github.com/doleron/yolov4-opencv-cpp-python)

+## Code explanation

+This code is explained in [this medium article](https://medium.com/@doleron/detecting-objects-with-yolov5-opencv-python-and-c-c7cf13d1483c)

 ## Prerequisites

 Make sure you have already on your system: